weblement/collections/docs/Sets.md

 ```php
 public function union($elements, $strict = false)
 ```
+> Returns an array of the collection elements with another set of elements
 |            |         |                                                                                    |
 |------------|---------|------------------------------------------------------------------------------------|
 | $elements  | mixed   | The elements that will be added to the existing collection elements                |